-BNM is expected to maintain supportive monetary policy.
-The MYR government bond market should fare better this year due to government's commitment to implement subsidy rationalization.
-Malaysia is expected to continue to benefit from further Foreign Direct Investments from MNCs.
-These firms are looking to setup alternate supply chain footprint to reduce risk from ongoing geopolitical vulnerabilities.
+BNM is expected to maintain current monetary policy stance which remains supportive of the economy in 2025.
+The MYR government bond market should fare better due to government's commitment to reduce budget deficit.

 There are no significant events subsequent to the reporting date for the current financial year.